PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 ## Initialize the flake

 Flake will take inputs, and it will generate two outputs.
-First a package that can be installed using the nix package manager, and second an app that can be executed directly from the flake.
+First a package that can be installed using the Nix package manager, and second an app that can be executed directly from the flake.

 First we start with flake skeleton: